Hidden-Histories/Public-Resources/documentation/CreatingAssetBundles.md

 ## Template Structure and Prefabs

 In the template, we have created the following for you:
+- An **ExampleArtistScene**
-- An **ExampleArtistScene** with camera, light, and three GameObjects.
-They are all on top of each other at the origin 0,0,0, so the BlueSphere is hidden inside the other two.
+  - This includes a default camera and light, and three GameObjects.
+  - They are all on top of each other at the origin 0,0,0, so the BlueSphere is hidden inside the other two!
 - An **Editor folder** with the scripts to make the asset bundles.
 - An **ExampleArtist folder** with subfolders for your AssetBundles, Materials, Models, Prefabs, Scenes and Textures.

 Click on the **ExampleArtist/Prefabs** folder:
-- You see the same GameObjects listed here as are listed in the **Hierarchy window** above.
+- You see the same GameObjects listed here as are listed in the **Hierarchy/ExampleArtistScene window** above.
-- The **blue cubes** next to the names shows that they are **prefabs,** "prefabricated" GameObjects that are ready to be used as assets in your porPOIse layer.
+- The **blue cube icons** next to the names show that they are **prefabs,** i.e. "prefabricated" GameObjects that are ready to be used as assets in your porPOIse layer.

 .
 ![CreateAssetBundle_Prefabs](images/CreateAssetBundle_Prefabs.png)